Natural reservoir

-In infectious disease ecology and epidemiology, a natural reservoir, also known as a disease reservoir or a reservoir of infection, is the population of organisms or the specific environment in which an infectious pathogen naturally lives and reproduces, or upon which the pathogen primarily depends for its survival.
-A reservoir is usually a living host of a certain species, such as an animal or a plant, inside of which a pathogen survives, often (though not always) without causing disease for the reservoir itself.
-By some definitions, a reservoir may also be an environment external to an organism, such as a volume of contaminated air or water.
+In infectious disease ecology and epidemiology, a natural reservoir, also known as a disease reservoir or a reservoir of infection, is the population of organisms or the specific environment in which an infectious pathogen naturally lives, persists, and reproduces, or upon which the pathogen primarily depends for survival.
+A reservoir is usually a living host of a particular species, such as an animal, human, or plant, within which the pathogen survives, often without causing severe disease in the reservoir itself.
+By some definitions, a reservoir may also be an environment external to an organism, such as contaminated water, soil, or air, if the pathogen can persist there long enough to contribute to transmission.

-Because of the enormous variety of infectious microorganisms capable of causing disease, precise definitions for what constitutes a natural reservoir are numerous, various, and often conflicting.
-The reservoir concept applies only for pathogens capable of infecting more than one host population and only with respect to a defined target population—the population of organisms in which the pathogen causes disease.
-The reservoir is any population of organisms (or any environment) which harbors the pathogen and transmits it to the target population.
-Reservoirs may comprise one or more different species, may be the same or a different species as the target, and, in the broadest sense, may include vector species, which are otherwise distinct from natural reservoirs.
-Significantly, species considered reservoirs for a given pathogen may not experience symptoms of disease when infected by the pathogen.
+Because of the diversity of infectious microorganisms, their host ranges, and the different ecological systems in which they circulate, definitions of a natural reservoir are numerous and sometimes conflicting.
+In general, the reservoir concept applies most clearly to pathogens capable of infecting more than one host population and is defined relative to a target population, meaning the population in which disease occurrence is being studied or controlled.
+The reservoir is any population of organisms, or in some cases any environment, in which the pathogen is maintained and from which infection is transmitted to the target population.
+Reservoirs may involve one or more species, may be the same as or different from the target population, and in broad usage may overlap with vector based transmission systems, although vectors are generally considered distinct from reservoirs.

-Identifying the natural reservoirs of infectious pathogens has proven useful in treating and preventing large outbreaks of disease in humans and domestic animals, especially those diseases for which no vaccine exists.
-In principle, zoonotic diseases can be controlled by isolating or destroying the pathogen's reservoirs of infection.
-The mass culling of animals confirmed or suspected as reservoirs for human pathogens, such as birds that harbor avian influenza, has been effective at containing possible epidemics in many parts of the world; for other pathogens, such as the ebolaviruses, the identity of the presumed natural reservoir remains obscure.
+Identifying the natural reservoirs of infectious pathogens is important for preventing and controlling outbreaks in humans and domestic animals, particularly for zoonotic diseases and for diseases without effective vaccines.
+In some settings, reservoir directed interventions such as animal vaccination, reduction of human exposure, environmental remediation, or vector control may reduce transmission.
+However, identifying a true reservoir can be difficult, and for some pathogens, including the ebolaviruses, the presumed reservoir remains uncertain.